rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-details-about-a-cleanup-v2-project-id-cleanups-cleanup-id.rst

 .. _get-list-details-about-a-cleanup:

-List details about a cleanup
+Retrieve the details about a cleanup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/cleanups/{cleanup_id}

-This operation lists details about the specified cleanup.
+This operation retrieves the details about the specified cleanup.